corefan/xenko-docs/en/manual/files-and-folders/cached-files.md

 ## Clear the Game Studio caches

-In addition to the caches Xenko creates for your project, Game Studio keeps three more caches for the editor.
+In addition to the caches Xenko creates for your project, Game Studio keeps two caches for the editor.

 ### Asset cache